All4Gis/QGISFMV/README.md

 ## Installation on Ubuntu

 Ubuntu automatically installs all the dependencies if the user wants, for this his password will be requested.

+If it does not install automatically, you should run:

+**Python dependencies**

+`sudo pip3 install homography matplotlib python-apt`

+The installation of **OpenCV** and **OpenCV-contrib** requires a lot of time for this reason you will have to install these dependencies using this [script](code/install-opencv.sh)

+`sh install-opencv.sh`

+**FFMPEG**

+`sudo apt-get -y install ffmpeg`

+**GStreamer/QT5 Plugins**

+`sudo apt-get -y install python3-pyqt5.qtmultimedia gst123 libgstreamer1.0-0 gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly gstreamer1.0-libav gstreamer1.0-doc gstreamer1.0-tools gstreamer1.0-x gstreamer1.0-alsa gstreamer1.0-gl gstreamer1.0-gtk3 gstreamer1.0-qt5 gstreamer1.0-pulseaudio libqt5gstreamer-1.0-0 libqt5multimedia5-plugins`

+You need to restart QGIS after this.

+**NOTE :** If you only see the videos with .mp4 extension, make sure you don't have it installed `gstreamer1.0-vaapi`.
+If you have it installed, you must delete it.

+`sudo apt-get remove gstreamer1.0-vaapi`

 ## Installation on Archlinux